 - Fractures in various stages of healing

-Sometimes, however, a certain type of bone injury will supersede all else and a child protection team doctor will take that injury as absolute “proof”, or being diagnostic of abuse.
+However, alleged child abuse will take priority.
+A Child Protection Team doctor may take that injury as absolute proof of abuse.
+(Our CPS defense attorneys are accustomed to reading reports from these CPT doctors with wording like, “this is diagnostic of child abuse.”)
 An example of such a serious injury is a Classic Metaphyseal Lesion (CML), sometimes known as a “corner fracture.”
-This kind of injury often occurs when small children are shaken, causing their small bones to move back and fourth with such force that the bones mineralize.
+This kind of injury often occurs when small children are shaken, causing their small bones to move back and forth with such force that the bones mineralize.

 It’s not your fault!

 Certain metabolic and genetic deficiencies could be to blame for your child’s injury.
 These could include: